-The Media Manager will double check time code, correct the formatting and plugin additional b-roll as necessary.
+The Media Manager will double check time code, correct the formatting and plug-in additional b-roll as necessary.

 Once the script is processed the Media Manager will send the finalized script to the Editor and copy the Producer through email.